 The opioid crisis in America has been building for years and affects men and women from all walks of life.
 According to the U.S. Centers for Disease Control and Prevention, opioid overdoses kill about 130 people every day.
 Between 1999 and 2017, the opioid crisis, or the heroin crisis, in America claimed over 700,000 lives.
 The U.S. Department of Health and Human Services estimates that roughly 10.3 million people misused prescription opioids in 2018.
 The addictive nature of prescription painkillers that contain opioids can cripple your ability to stop abusing the drugs.
 Cost and loss of access to painkiller prescriptions drive people to use heroin as well.
 This illegal narcotic satisfies the opioid addiction but exposes people to the criminal underworld.

-Help put a stop to the opioid crisis in America by talking to experts at the opioid addiction treatment center in Oregon for friends or family.
+Help put a stop to the opioid crisis in America by talking to experts at the prescription drug addiction treatment center in Oregon for friends or family.

 The Opioid Crisis and You

 No one intends to become an opioid addict.
 The process might have begun for you or a loved one after a bad injury or surgery.
 Opioid abuse sometimes starts after a doctor prescribes opioid painkillers.
 You take the pills as directed in the beginning but then begin to feel dependent on drugs.
 Opioids influence brain chemical interactions that make you feel good and reduce pain.
 As a result, you might long to feel the drug’s effect all of the time.
 This desire forms the first step toward addiction.